fortinet-solutions-cse/sdwan-advpn-reference/README.md

    There is no need to edit any other files.

 1. Import the edited `Project` template into your FortiManager.
-   Remember to set its type to "Jinja Script".
+   Remember to set its type to "Jinja Script" and call it "Project".
-   Create the missing meta fields, when prompted.
+   Create the missing variables, when prompted.

 1. Import the rest of the templates from the set ("as is"), setting their type to "Jinja Script" as well.
-   Create the missing meta fields, when prompted.
+   Create the missing variables, when prompted.

-   You DO NOT need to import the "optional" templates, but you MAY need to use one of the "pre-run" templates.
+   You DO NOT need to import the "optional" templates.
-   For example, when deploying your solution on FortiGate-VM devices, use the "pre-run/FGTVM-initial.j2" template.
-   Remember to specify that it is a "Pre-Run" template, in addition to setting its type to "Jinja Script".

 1. Create CLI Template Groups for your Hubs and Edges, as follows: